Agoric/documentation/main/guides/js-programming/hardened-js.md

 # Hardened JavaScript

-::: tip Watch: Object-capability Programming in Secure Javascript (Aug 2019)
+::: tip Watch: Object-capability Programming in Secure Javascript (August 2019)

 _The first 15 minutes cover much of the material below.
 The last 10 minutes are Q&A._